illumos/ipd/ipd/0023/README.md

 Once these drivers are moved aside, we should remove the rest of the `uts/i86xpv` tree altogether, and anything else that builds software specific to the `i86xpv` platform.

+### Xen HVM `cmdk` stub driver

+An unfortunate historical decision in Xen means that block devices are often exposed concurrently via two separate storage controller interfaces: an emulated PCI IDE controller, and the Xen `xdf` device.
+To prevent confusion, we must not try to access the disks via IDE, preferring `xdf`.

+PCI IDE devices on illumos involve several drivers: at the top, the `pci-ide` nexus binds to the `pciclass,0101` alias.
+That driver then uses `cmdk`, the ATA disk driver, to attach child nodes for detected disks.

+To prevent `cmdk` from attaching on Xen HVM systems, we have invented the fiction of an "`i86hvm` semi-platform".
+A stub module that does nothing is delivered as `/platform/i86hvm/kernel/drv/amd64/cmdk` and it would appear we prefer modules in `/platform/i86hvm` to `/platform/i86pc` on Xen HVM.

+Another historical wart is that we do not appear to register `pci-ide` through `/etc/driver_aliases`, but rather through the obscure and outdated `/boot/solaris/devicedb/master` database.
+This should likely be corrected first.
+Then, we can either modify `pci-ide` to ignore Xen devices, or provide a HVM-specific stub device that will attach to a Xen-specific alias.

+In an AWS guest, we can see the PCI device has these aliases:

+* `pci8086,7010.5853.1.0`
+* `pci8086,7010.5853.1`
+* `pci5853,1,s`
+* `pci5853,1`
+* `pci8086,7010.0`
+* `pci8086,7010,p`
+* `pci8086,...7010`
+* `pciclass,010180`
+* `pciclass,0101`

+It would, as is becoming a theme, regrettably seem that _every_ PCI device Xen exposes has the same subsystem ID, `0001`.
+Fortunately, `pci8086,7010.5853.1` would represent the combination of Xen and (emulated) 82371SB PIIX3 IDE, and we could bind a stub driver to that.

+Alternatively, `pci-ide` could refuse to enumerate devices when Xen is the vendor.

+Other than `cmdk` stub shenanigans, the rest of the "semi-platform" can likely be collapsed into `i86pc` without further issues.